-Some of the city’s best and hottest restaurants offer sunny or shaded seating, so whether you are a foodie or just looking for some summer shine, there are great options for you.
-Check out our list below and also make sure to read up on rooftop bars and beer gardens in the area.
+Many of the city’s best restaurants and most exciting bars offer outdoor seating, so whether you're a foodie or just looking for some sunshine, there are great options for you.
+Check out our list of the best DC patios below, and also make sure to read up on the top rooftop bars and beer gardens in the area.
 A reminder that most patios are subject to closing if there is inclement weather.

 Located at the Kimpton Mason & Rook Hotel in Logan Circle, Radiator is a great place to bring a group to enjoy specialty cocktails, innovative and shareable small plates (think pork croutons and Wagyu steak) and locally crafted beers.
 Its outdoor patio lets you peer out into the hustle and bustle of the city while also providing luxurious tranquility.

 Fabio and Maria Trabocchi’s Italian seafood eatery rests right along the Georgetown waterfront, combining acclaimed offerings with stunning optics.
 The Kennedy Lounge is the restaurant’s outdoor dining area, where you can indulge in Fabio’s famous takes on antipasti, pasta and locally sourced seafood, whether it’s for lunch, brunch or dinner.